 Financial assistance entitlements can be paid to recipients by prepaid debit card.

-A prepaid card can be used to make purchases or withdraw cash up to the card value.
+A prepaid card can be used to make purchases or withdraw cash up to a maximum of $1000 per day.

 A prepaid card is not a credit card.
 Once your limit has been reached the card has no further value.
 You should then destroy the card by cutting it into several pieces and dispose of it securely.